DTJF/libpruio/src/doc/_3_pins.md

 output the default settings by executing the example [analyse.bas](sSecExaAnalyse) after power on reset.

-When you use a header pin in your code, \Proj checks its mode, and just continues in case of a match.
+When you use a header pin in your code, \Proj first checks its mode, and just continues in case of a match.
 Otherwise action is necessary to get you what you need.
-In order to set a header pin in an other mode, or just configure a pull-up or pull-down resistor, there're three methods:
+In order to set a header pin in an other mode, or just configure a pull-up or pull-down resistor, there're three
+methods:

 -# \ref sSecCustom: configure at boot time the desired mode in an overlay -# \ref sSecUniversal: configure at boot time multiple custom modes in an overlay, and switch at runtime